michaelficarra/MooTools-StringScanner/README.md

 ### check_until(pattern)
 *Note: this method alters last match results*

 Checks if a `scan_until` would succeed without advancing the scan pointer.
-Returns the portion of the String being scanned from the scan pointer to the end of the matched string on successful match, null otherwise.
+Returns the portion of the String being scanned from the scan pointer to the end of the matched String on successful match, null otherwise.

 	ss.reset()					// #<StringScanner 0/13 @ "abc12...">
 	ss.check_until(/\s/)		// "abc123 "